Create your first application

 import requests

-### Replace <URL> with the URL that corresponds to your industry
+# Use the appropriate application URL that corresponds to your industry

 "information": {